General Admission to the College

 A student is eligible for admission to WCC if the student is:

-- A high school graduate or GED recipient;
+- A high school graduate or its equivalent or GED recipient;

 - A non-high school graduate 18 years of age or older and able to benefit from a program at WCC;